Interview by Diane Larner founder and editor of Bathroom Review & Kitchens Review.

 A: Ultimately, design excellence is judged by its success; the customers choose.
 So, when people say let’s do an innovation, I believe you can only do your best; it will be awarded to you by its success.
 But I also think our products should have a unique quality, maybe some surprising elements that elevate the bathing experience.
 It is also essential to create a product that is a cohesive part of the building project; we want our products to work with various interior designs.
 Our design philosophy is based on our core values of sustainability and circularity.
 We try to make products that are long-lasting and aesthetically pleasing, but not too loud, not obnoxiously screaming ‘look at me’, because then that’s styling, and I shy away from that.

 Good design has these inherent qualities: good ergonomics, flawless function, and the correct elements that make it fresh and new.
-This is what makes them icons eventually.
+These are what makes them icons in time.

 Q: How does your design team integrate emerging trends into new products in such a rapidly evolving industry?